admin-ch/CovidCertificate-Management-UI/README.md

 # CovidCertificate-Management-UI

 The management UI allows the authorized user to create and revoke a COVID certificate.
-It allows also an authorized to generate a OneTime password.
+It allows also an authorized to generate an OneTime password.

 ## Technical information
 This repository contains everything to build & test the project.